nefeltellioglu/ethical_framework/README.md

     code.
 This should live in `config/`.
   + DONE Write an optimisation method that searches the database for the best initial condition.
-  + TODO Generate plots to check that we are getting a suitable answer using the grid-search optimisation.
+  + DONE Generate plots to check that the optimal vaccination strategy (i.e. the initial condition) is (practically) identifiable.
+  + TODO Implement a normalisation strategy so that all of the objectives are on a comparable scale.
+We could do this by looking at the vertices of the a/b simplex and then scaling each loss term to take values form 0 to 1.
   + TODO Generate plots to check that we are using a suitable number of replicates to get the average value.
-  + TODO Generate plots to check that the optimal vaccination strategy (i.e. the initial condition) is (practically) identifiable.

 The `create-grid-database.py` script iterates over a large combination of parameters and initial conditions and computes multiple simulations